 For a few years now I’ve been meaning to check out Gaudi’s work, and this year I finally got the chance to travel to Barcelona.
-I visited during spring, because the weather was already able to offer plenty of sunshine, yet still relatively off season, which meant less tourists and more secluded photographic opportunities.
+I visited during spring because the weather was already able to offer plenty of sunshine, yet still relatively offseason, which meant fewer tourists and more secluded photographic opportunities.

-The first thing I would say about Barcelona, is to forget anything you think you know about this city.
-When I arrived, I had plenty of ideas of what to expect, based on reviews, travel guides and word to mouth.
-My experienced proved to be totally different than anything I imagined.
+The first thing I would say about Barcelona is to forget anything you think you know about this city.
+When I arrived, I had plenty of ideas of what to expect, based on reviews, travel guides and word of mouth.
+My experience proved to be totally different than anything I imagined.
 There are plenty of good things as well as bad things about Barcelona.
-As as informed traveler, I believe you should be made aware of all pros and cons about visiting the Catalan Region.
+As an informed traveller, I believe you should be made aware of all pros and cons about visiting the Catalan Region.

 Pros - What I loved about Barcelona

 Barcelona's Quirky Architecture

 If you too love Gaudi’s extraordinary work then you should most certainly visit Barcelona.
 There are plenty of beautiful building facades, interiors and decors.
 I was most impressed with the interior of the Sagrada Familia.
 If you think it looks amazing from the outside, wait until you go inside and see all the playful colors.
 Walk around spacious boulevards and feel the french influence on the place, or make your way around the Old Town where you can breathe in Italian love through the small streets.
 When it comes to architecture, Barcelona just doesn't stop giving.

 If you want to escape Barcelona’s agitation, what’s better than a day by the beach?
 Featuring its own sandy shores, the seaside is almost always busy during the summer months when visitors and locals alike soak up the Spanish sun and sip on cocktail till twilight.
 Grab a beach towel and forget about the dins of the world.